There are three phases to the election process. They are:

 During the Pre-Scrutiny the ballots are prepared and distributed, and, 9 Electors are chosen by lot to serve as 3 Scrutineers, 3 Infirmarii and 3 Revisers.

 The Scrutineers are three Cardinal Electors chosen by lot to gather and count the ballots.
 They stand at the altar as the Electors come up individually to deposit their votes.
 One of them also collects the votes of those present who are not physically able to come up to the altar.
-Afterwards, sitting at a table in front of the altar they tabulate the ballots to determine if an election has occurred.
+Afterwards, sitting at a table in front of the altar they tabulate the ballots to determine if an election has occurred.2.
+Scrutiny

 The Infirmarii are three Cardinal Electors chosen by lot to take ballots to Electors who although within the enclosure of the Conclave are too sick to be present in the Sistine Chapel.
 They take with them a locked box which, having been shown to the other Electors to be empty, receives the votes of the infirm.
 They return it unopened to the Scrutineers.